Table of contents

 Possible Itineraries

-Most people complete this hike in 2 days with one night spent near the Reflection Canyon overlook.
-Because this are has no water, shade, or trails, longer trips are more logistically difficult to plan.
+Most people complete this hike in two days with one night spent near the Reflection Canyon overlook.
+Because this area has no water, shade, or trails, longer trips are more logistically challenging to plan.
 That said, there are plenty of other fantastic hiking opportunities around this area to complete before or after this hike.

 ONE NIGHT OPTION